Instant Pot DUO Nova Review

 In designing the DUO Nova, Instant Pot took an already user-friendly machine and added a convenient pressure release button.

-Our absolute favorite thing about the DUO Nova's user experience is the pressure release button.
+The pressure release button is our absolute favorite thing about the DUO Nova's user experience.
 This button sits about two inches from the pressure valve and allows you to open that valve without actually touching it.
 Most pressure cookers force you to timidly bat at the pressure valve with a wooden spoon to release it without getting your fingers uncomfortably close to the jet of steam that suddenly bursts forth.
 Thus, having a button that makes this process quicker, easier, and safer is a welcome addition.

-This isn't the only model available with a pressure release button, and in fact there are other machines that place their buttons on the main control panel, even farther away from the assault of steam that accompanies depressurizing a pressure cooker.
-However, the DUO Nova is certainly still in the minority in offering a pressure release button.
-And those machines that have those buttons farther away — they generally require wiring to run from the valve to the control panel, meaning the lid must be permanently affixed to the machine, making for a more difficult cleaning process.
+This isn't the only model available with a pressure release button.
+In fact, other machines place their buttons on the main control panel, even farther away from the assault of steam that accompanies depressurizing a pressure cooker.
+However, the DUO Nova is undoubtedly still in the minority, offering a pressure release button.
+And those machines that have those buttons farther away — they generally require wiring to run from the valve to the control panel, meaning the lid must be permanently affixed to the machine, making for a more complicated cleaning process.

 Cooking Performance

-For the most part, we found the differences in cooking abilities to be very minor between the pressure cookers that we've tested.
+For the most part, we found the differences in cooking abilities to be minor between the models in our fleet.
 That being said, we thoroughly enjoyed the food made by the DUO Nova, with it earning superlatives in most of our cooking tests.

-In what we've found to be the most differentiating of our cooking tests, the saute test, the DUO Nova performed wonderfully.
-It got hot enough to easily brown eve hearty veggies like carrots, and made quick work of diced onions.
-In our opinion this ability is crucial, as being able to effectively saute right in the pot vastly increases the number of meals you can make with only one dish to clean at the end.
+In what we've found to be the most differentiating of our cooking tests, the saute test; the DUO Nova performed wonderfully.
+It got hot enough to easily brown eve hearty veggies like carrots and made quick work of diced onions.
+We believe this ability is crucial; the ability to effectively saute right in the pot increases the versatility of these appliances.

 Ease of Cleaning